zeeshanmcp12/kubernetes/nodes.md

 - [History](./images/history-of-k8s.png) of kubernetes
 - Why we need any [orchestration tool](./images/why-we-need-orchestration-tool.png)?

+### Best thing in Kubernetes
+- It provides resilience
+  - If a pod dies, it will be recreated till kubernetes has resources and until we change our desire

 ### Play with K8s
 - minikube -> if we want to play around kubernetes on our local computer. mikikube basically works as a small vm.
 It works as cluster.
 All the processes runs similar to cluster.
 - kops -> old tool on AWS